OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-install-opensdn-openshift46.rst

-.. _how-to-install-contrail-networking-and-red-hat-openshift-46:
+.. _how-to-install-opensdn-and-red-hat-openshift-46:

-How to Install Tungsten Fabric and Red Hat OpenShift 4.6
+How to Install OpenSDN and Red Hat OpenShift 4.6
 ========================================================

  :date: 2021-04-30

-Starting in Tungsten Fabric Release 2011, you can install Tungsten Fabric with Red Hat Openshift 4.6 in multiple environments.
+Starting in OpenSDN Release 2011, you can install OpenSDN with Red Hat Openshift 4.6 in multiple environments.

-This document shows one method of installing Red Hat Openshift 4.6 with Tungsten Fabric in two separate contexts—on a VM running in a KVM module and within Amazon Web Services (AWS).
+This document shows one method of installing Red Hat Openshift 4.6 with OpenSDN in two separate contexts—on a VM running in a KVM module and within Amazon Web Services (AWS).

 There are many implementation and configuration options available for